Call for Applications: U.S.-German Forum Future Agriculture

 - a 5-day in-person meeting (travel time to and from the meeting included) in Champaign-Urbana, Illinois in June/July 2023,

-- collaboration on a joint publication to be released in September 2023, and
+- collaboration on a joint publication of recommendations to be released in September 2023, and

 - a virtual closing event in September 2023.